MaterializeInc/materialize/doc/user/content/integrations/sql-clients.md

 #### Show system objects

-By default, DBeaver hides system objects in the database explorer.
-This includes tables, views, and other objects that start with `pg_` or `mz_`.
+By default, DBeaver hides system catalog objects in the database explorer.
+This includes tables, views, and other objects in the `mz_catalog` and `mz_internal` schemas.

 To show system objects in the database explorer: